APA299/Black-Mountain---UKY-2021/README.md

 ## Video of Black Mountain

-A short chip of "flying" around Black Mountain that can be seen with the link below.
+A short clip of "flying" around Black Mountain that can be seen with the link below.

 ![Black Mountain Overlook Screenshot](graphics/bmoScreen.JPG) [Link to Video](https://youtu.be/J0KL63oRgEU)